[This post was originally published on 20th July 2022. It has been updated on 26th April 2024.]

 Now that we’ve talked at length about the significance of email subdomains, let us take a look at how you can set up one.
 At the outset, let us clarify that this process varies across ESPs (Email Service Providers), so what we have done here is listed down some best practices that will hold true across all.

-• Many people make the mistake of assuming that sending emails with different names from the root domain is the same as using a subdomain.
+- Many people make the mistake of assuming that sending emails with different names from the root domain is the same as using a subdomain.
 While using different names might help you better organize your emails, it offers you none of the benefits that setting up separate subdomains do.
-Your sender reputation and deliverability will remain prone nonetheless.
+It won’t affect your sender reputation and deliverability.

-• “Why should I create subdomains when I can buy a new domain altogether for each of my departments?”
+- “Why should I create subdomains when I can buy a new domain altogether for each of my departments?”
 Well, technically, there’s nothing wrong with that, and yes, you’ll remain free from the scorn of ISPs and mailbox providers.
 But, think once from your audience’s perspective.
 By bombarding them with emails from different domains, you are essentially preventing them from becoming accustomed to any.
 Subsequently, they’ll never show the levels of engagement you expect them to.
-So, in a nutshell, while creating new domains is very much a possibility, it stands to do you more harm than good.

-• Be mindful of how you are naming your subdomains.
+- Be mindful of how you are naming your subdomains.
 Make them as intuitive to remember for the subscribers as possible.
-For instance, if your domain is “uplers.com”, deliver marketing emails from the subdomain “marketing.uplers.com”, newsletters from “newsletter. uplers.com”, transactional emails from “orders.uplers.com”- you get our point, don’t you?
+For instance, if your domain is “uplers.com”, deliver marketing emails from the subdomain “marketing.uplers.com”, newsletters from “newsletter. uplers.com”, transactional emails from “orders.uplers.com”

 Wrapping It Up